 You don’t have to worry about me barking instructions or taking 200 shots of your bouquet at different angles.
 I’m a documentary wedding photographer at heart so the way I do my thing is mainly by just letting you do your thing.
 It’s your day, and you’re making sure it’s going to be magical.
 I’ll make sure the photography is too.

 One of the funny things about weddings is that after spending so much time carefully planning one day, the actual experience is more like a million different tiny unexpected joyful moments all at once.
 That’s why I’m there – to make sure that nothing gets missed.
-I’m super passionate about the art of wedding photography, partly because no two wedding days are – or ever could – be the same.
+I’m incredibly passionate about the art of wedding photography, partly because no two wedding days are – or ever could – be the same.
 There are infinite possibilities, and every little thing that you and your loved ones do has its own secret part to play.
 My job is to use my vision and skills to give you a vivid way of remembering how it all happened and – crucially – how it felt to live it.